Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 Michelangelo’s Pietà

-Located in the first chapel is the beautiful Pietà by Michelangelo.
 Created by the artist between 1498 and 1499, the piece was carved out of white marble and depicts the Virgin Mary holding Jesus in her arms.
 Michelangelo was a relatively unknown artist at the time of its creation.
 Interestingly, it’s the only piece that he ever signed.

 Loggia Delle Benedizioni

-Known also as the Loggia of the Blessings or simply St Peter’s Central Balcony, this is where blessings are given by the Pope.
+The Loggia of the Blessings or simply St Peter’s Central Balcony, this is where blessings are given by the Pope.
 It’s also from here that new Popes are announced.

 The Chair of St Peter

-The throne located in the baldachin is a wooden chair that is said to have been used by St Peter himself for sermons preached to the early Christians of Rome.
+The throne located in the baldachin is a wooden chair that is said to have been used by St. Peter himself for sermons preached to the early Christians of Rome.
 Around the chair is a giant gilt bronze casing designed by Bernini and constructed between 1647 and 1663.

 Tomb of Innocent XI